siralbert/django-data-reports-app/README.md

     ./manage.py load_initial_data
     ./manage.py runserver

-Log into the admin with the credentials `admin / changeme`.
+Log into the admin with the credentials `admin / changeme123`.